yinguohang/coursera-machine-learning-stanford/README.md

 # coursera-machine-learning-stanford
-The exercises of Stanford Machine Learning class homework at Coursera,org
+The exercises of Stanford Machine Learning class homework at Coursera.org Uploaded at 2016/02/01